eorsjr/angular-website-template/README.md

 ### Features Currently in Development
-- Automatically hide and show the Top App Bar and Navigation Bar based on scroll direction on mobile
+- :white_check_mark: Automatically hide and show the Top App Bar and Navigation Bar based on scroll direction on mobile

 ### Planned Features
 - Lightbox